brangerbriz/machine-learning-docs/markdown/twitterbot-part-3-model-inference-and-deployment.md

 ## Generating Text

 The process of using our trained model is called inference.
 In many neural network tasks inference is a simple process: You feed the trained model unseen data and use the model's output, as is, as your prediction.
 If the task is a regression problem, the model outputs scalar or vector values that represent the predictions.
-If the task is a classification problem, the softmax function at the end of the model ensures that the output represents a probability distribution where the value of each element in the vector corresponds with the model's confidence that input sample belongs to that class.
+If the task is a classification problem, the softmax function at the end of the model ensures that the output represents a probability distribution where the value of each element in the vector corresponds with the model's confidence the input sample belongs to that class.

 Our inference process is a bit more complicated than that.
 As we've seen, character-level text generation is a classification problem, and our training process reflects that.
 But now that it's time to actually *use* our model we employ a few extra steps beyond the usual "pick the highest output class label" inference scenario.

 We'll use a technique called *autoregression* to feed the model's output at one prediction step as its input during the next prediction step.
-This behavior can be thought of as the ML equivalent to a snake eating it's own tail.
+This behavior can be thought of as the ML equivalent to a snake eating its own tail.
 The model will begin with a deterministic input, or seed phrase.
 From there it will sample new characters from its own predictions, each time adding them to the buffer of characters used as input.
 Quickly, the model will enter a hallucination loop, where new text is generated based not on the seed phrase but instead entirely on input that was generated using the model's past predictions.

 Before we see how this works in code, make sure you have a trained model checkpoint located at the path below.